 The aim of outdoor lifestyle photography is to show the character and reality of the lives of your subjects.
 My favourite tip is to not take family photographs too seriously.
 Say "Okay, let's now do a stupid one.
 Pull faces ladies, pull faces!" - Simple yet powerful words to both keep your subjects engaged with the process, but also to produce some really fun and spontaneous photos.
 Question - which ones do you prefer and which one do you think they will prefer??
 You can also get some fantastic 'characters' really showing themselves on the screen - a far cry from the sanitized 'now everyone behave' photos that are often seen in family photography.
 Turn childhood memories of play in cherished memories by taking photos of them at play.

 If you are interested in some spontaneous, fun, photos then let me know!
 I am a Glasgow photographer and I also work as a photographer in Edinburgh.
-You can find more examples of my Edinburgh and Glasgow photography on my website.
-You can also contact me by email: Katecurryphotographyfirstname.lastname@example.org
+You can find more examples of my Edinburgh and Glasgow photography in my galleries.
+Contact me through this website or email me: firstname.lastname@example.org